msolorio/allocation-service/README.md

 **Domain Model** - an object module of the business domain free of dependencies on data access.<br>
 **Data Mapper** - handles conversion between domain objects and db objects.<br>

-**Trade-offs** - Each pattern adds indirection and congintive load, and wouldn't be necessary in a simple application.
-You could, for example, still achieve dependency inversion with only a simple repository and a service layer.
+**Trade-offs** - Each pattern adds indirection and congintive load and wouldn't be necessary in a simple application.
+You could, for example, still achieve dependency inversion and abstracting I/O with only a simple repository and a service layer.

 ### Todo
-- Add consistency boundary with optimistic concurrency
- - invariant: a batch's available quantity must be greater than or equal to zero
+- Add consistency boundary with optimistic concurrency -- invariant: a batch's available quantity must be greater than or equal to zero

 ### Setup
 Install docker and then run